7/14/18 iClock for Mac is now available on the Mac App Store to test out free 14 days before subscribing.

 The Preview app on Mac OS can also be used to make a .png with transparency.
 More here.

-For details search the web for a tutorial on creating a graphic with transparent background.
+For details search the web for a tutorial on creating a PNG graphic with transparent background.

-- The easiest way is email your logo or graphic to yourself.
-Go to that email on your mobile device and click and hold on the attached file to save to your devices Camera Album.
-Next, create a new graphic watermark, to import your graphic, click the ‘Pick’ button and choose it from the Camera Album.
+- Email (easiest) – email logo or graphic to yourself.
+Then go to that email on your mobile device and click and hold on the attached file to save it to your devices Camera Album.
+Next Create a Graphic Watermark.

-- If you know how to use Apple’s Airdrop – if you are familiar with it Airdrop can be used to import logo/graphics onto an iPhone/iPad.
+- Apple’s Airdrop – if you are familiar with it Airdrop can be used to import logo/graphics onto an iPhone/iPad.
 Info on Airdrop on the Mac.
 Info on using Airdrop on iPhone/iPad.
 To share a png logo from Mac to iOS, hold the control key and tap the logo file and in the finder on the Mac and a dropdown menu appears.
-On this menu choose Share and in the next dropdown menu choose Airplay.
-When Airplay appears after a moment or two it should show your iOS device, click once on that and it will show progress of sending the file and a beep at the end.
+On this menu choose Share and in the next dropdown menu choose Airdrop.
+When Airdrop appears after a moment or two it should show your iOS device, click once on that and it will show progress of sending the file and a beep at the end.
 If no iOS device appears then make sure Airplay is turned on for your iOS device.
 Next Create a Graphic Watermark.

 Q: Why is my logo graphic I imported blurry or not readable or low resolution on the watermarked photo?

-A: Because the resolution of your logo is not high enough on the photo it is displayed on.
+A: Because your logo is not high high resolution enough for the photo it is displayed on.
 If the resolution of the area of the photo covered is higher then the resolution of the watermark, then it will cause the watermark to look blurry or blocky.
 Always make sure to have your logo/bitmap graphic be equal or higher resolution than the area of the photo it covers.
 As photo sizes increase over time so will the need for bitmap graphic resolution for a watermark to increase.
-Right now with iPhone made on or before 2016 a watermark should be approx. 2000 pixels on at least one side (height or width) or higher.
+Right now with iPhone made on or after 2016 a watermark should be approx. 2000 pixels on at least one side (height or width) or higher.

 Q: How do I move iWatermark+ and all its data (settings and watermarks) to a new iPhone or iPad?